thriveweb/glass/content/post/hipkin.md

 date: 28th August 2019
 content: >-
   I had the pleasure to attend a shoot with the amazing Bec G last weekend.
-It was styled by the  boutique online store Hipkins.
+It was styled by the  boutique online store Hipkin.

   Hipkins is a super cool selection of fashion forward kid's clothing that have